-We engage in public outreach activities aimed at popularising cloud physics, as well as filling gaps in availability of academic materials in Polish language.
+We engage in public outreach activities aimed at popularising cloud physics and addressing gaps in the availability of academic materials in both Polish and English, including books, Wikipedia articles and coding tutorials.

 We are building, from scratch, a multi-node GPU-enabled computing cluster using Raspberry Pi hardware, and open-source software stack (Linux/Slurm/OpenMPI/…)